MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-diagnostics-troubleshooting.md

     #### For Linux

-    >[!NOTE]
-	>If the server log, `catalina.out`, contains information you do not wish to share with technical support, you can exclude that file.
+    If the server log, `catalina.out`, contains information you do not wish to share with technical support, you can exclude that file.
 To do so, add `--exclude-server-log`, such as:`./diagnostics.sh --exclude-server-log`

          cd $DEPLOYR_HOME/deployr/diagnostics
          ./diagnostics.sh

     All output from the diagnostic test are stored in the `logs` subdirectory as well as bundled into `diagnostics.tar.gz`.

-	#### For Linux
+	#### For Windows

-    >[!NOTE]
-	>If the server log, `catalina.[YYYY-MM-DD].log`, contains information you do not wish to share with technical support, you can exclude that file.
+    If the server log, `catalina.[YYYY-MM-DD].log`, contains information you do not wish to share with technical support, you can exclude that file.
 To do so, add `--exclude-server-log`, such as:`diagnostics.bat --exclude-server-log`

          cd C:\Program Files\Microsoft\DeployR\8.0\deployr\diagnostics
          diagnostics.bat